 Reservations Needed: Yes

 Days and Hours: Daily by appointment.
-Closed holidays.
+No tour on Sundays or holidays.

 Plan to Stay: 1.5 hours.